tomatolog/manticore/docs/12_sphinxconf_options_reference/index_configuration_options/bigramindex.rst

 -  ``both_freq``, only index word pairs where both words are frequent.
-   Continuing with the same example, in this mode indexing “alone in the dark” would only store “in the” (the very w.html of them all from searching perspective) as a bigram, but none of the other word pairs.
+   Continuing with the same example, in this mode indexing “alone in the dark” would only store “in the” (the very worst of them all from searching perspective) as a bigram, but none of the other word pairs.

 For most usecases, ``both_freq`` would be the best mode, but your